jsog/jsog/README.md

 ## Implementation

 JSOG is designed to be easily implemented across platforms.
-These implementations are typically less than a dozen lines of real code.
+Look at the existing implementations; most are a couple dozen lines of code.

 ### JavaScript